MysticDirt/jAIce/README.md

 Finally, locate the model section in our website to use jAIce.

+THE MODEL IS NOT IN THE REPOSITORY.
+The file is too large to commit.
+I am working on a workaround.

 ### Warning

 The model is not perfect and hence may make situationally inappropriate responses.